 (American, b.1970; resides in Chicago, IL)

+Colleen Plumb creates photographs, videos, objects, and public video projections about the contradictory relationships people have with animals.
+Realizing that holding animals in captivity has been normalized for generations, Plumb explores themes of power imbalance and the human appetite for domination of nature.
+She began her series, Animals Are Outside Today (1997-ongoing), by looking for examples of "fake nature," as she describes it—simulations of natural environments or their substitutes in urban contexts.
 Some of the photographs illustrate how people coexist with or exert control over animals, whether by keeping them as domesticated pets, raising them as livestock, or presenting them to spectators in zoos or circuses.
-In many of Plumb's images, harsher realities emerge and death becomes an underlying theme.
-Photographs of pig carcasses in a butcher shop, for instance, underline the unthinking urges of human consumption.
-Meanwhile, other images depict the bodies of dead animals left to decay in public places, as in one of a gray mouse on a sidewalk, overlooked in a manner that would be inconceivable with human remains.
+In many of her images, harsher realities emerge, and death becomes an underlying theme.
+Photographs of pig carcasses in a meat packer, for instance, underline the unthinking urges of human consumption.
+Meanwhile, other images depict the bodies of dead animals left to decay in public places, as in one of a gray mouse on a sidewalk being feasted upon by a fly, or a raccoon embedded in beach sand, reminders that we are not the only creatures inhabiting our city.
 Typically capturing these moments with a narrow depth of field and from a low angle, Plumb brings the viewer in close to the animals, entering their immediate domain, while the wider surroundings become a blur.